ssharma2712/DrPhylo/README.md

 ```

-tree_file.nwk         : A phylogenetic tree in newick format with a node ID to construct hypothesis for the clade of interest.
+tree_file.nwk         : A phylogenetic tree in newick format with a node ID to construct a hypothesis for the clade of interest.
-                        The hypothesis can also be specified with a separate hypothesis file provided using the --response parameter.
+                        The hypothesis can also be specified with a separate file provided using the --response parameter.
-                        It is highly recommended that the number of species in the clade is equal to ot more than the number of species outside the clade.
+                        It is highly recommended that the number of species in the clade be equal to or greater than the number of species outside the clade.
-                        It is also recommened to use the option smart sampling option (--smart_sampling) when the number of species inside the clade is greater than the number of species outside the clade.
+                        It is also recommened to use the option smart sampling option (--smart_sampling) when the number of species inside the clade is greater than the number outside the clade.

-alignment_list.txt    : A text file contains list of paths for all sequence alignmnets.
+alignment_list.txt    : A text file contains a list of paths for all sequence alignments.
 For example,
                         angiosperm_alns/7276_C12.fasta
                         angiosperm_alns/5111_C12.fasta
                         angiosperm_alns/5507_C12.fasta